qurbat/blocked-hosts/README.md

 5. **List from Citizen Lab's [reposistory](https://github.com/citizenlab/test-lists)**

 The method used for extracting first level domains was not ideal, due to which a small portion of hostnames were omitted from the compiled input list.

+**NOTE:** Input files for an Internet-wide survey of blocked hosts will soon be made available.
+An issue for this exists [here.](https://github.com/qurbat/blocked-hosts/issues/5)

 ## Methodology
 One of the web censorship techniques employed by ACT Fibernet is that of poisoning the DNS `A record` entry for each root domain present on their block list.